twrightmuccia3/Test/Test/test.md

 	</tr>
 	<tr>
 		<td>Auditor</td>
 		<td>Verify client requirements have been met and that proper methods have been used.</td>
 	</tr>

 </tbody>
 </table>

 ### 3.3 Role assignment table
-Provide a table showing which team member(s) has which role(s).

 <table>
 <tbody>